Stochastic thermodynamics for classical non-Markov jump processes: Abstract

 \section{Abstract}

-Stochastic thermodynamics investigates energetic/entropic bounds in small systems, such as biomolecular motors, chemical-reaction networks, and quantum nano-devices.
-Foundational results, including the second law and thermodynamic uncertainty relations, predominantly rely on the Markov assumption---neglecting history dependence of physical systems.
-However, while physicists recognise that the Markov assumption is dubious in real experimental setups, extending stochastic thermodynamics to general non-Markov systems has proven challenging due to their mathematical complexity.
-Here we establish the general theory of stochastic thermodynamics for arbitrary classical non-Markov jump processes.
-We introduce a key technique, called the {\it Fourier embedding}, which converts any non-Markov jump process into the Markov field dynamics of auxiliary Fourier modes.
-This approach yields the necessary and sufficient condition for time-reversal symmetry and enables the derivation of the second law for our non-Markov systems.
-Our framework accommodates diverse non-Markovian dynamics in realistic experimental setups and offers a guiding principle for physics-informed modelling of history-dependent fluctuations.
+Stochastic thermodynamics investigates energetic and entropic bounds in small systems, but its foundational results rely on the Markov (memoryless) assumption.
+Although the Markov assumption is questionable in real experimental setups, extending stochastic thermodynamics to general non-Markov systems has proven challenging.
+Fundamentally, it has been elusive how to model memory-dependent non-Gaussian fluctuations consistently with thermodynamic laws.
+Here we establish stochastic thermodynamics for classical non-Markov jump processes with equilibrium bath degrees of freedom.
+Building on Markov embedding, we introduce a key technique, called the {\it Fourier embedding}, which converts non-Markov jump processes into Markovian field dynamics of auxiliary Fourier modes.
+This yields necessary and sufficient conditions for time-reversal symmetry and enables the derivation of the second law for a broad class of Fourier-embeddable dynamics with strong memory.
+Remarkably, our cumulative entropy production is determined by observations of the target system alone, independently of the embedding.
+We illustrate our framework with two non-Markov models: (i)~a history-dependent two-state model and (ii)~a history-dependent random walk.
+Interestingly, these models can be interpreted as jump-process counterparts of Zwanzig's model and thus admit a transparent microscopic interpretation.
+Our work offers a guiding principle for thermodynamically consistent, physics-informed modelling of history-dependent fluctuations.

-Be they classical or quantum, small heat engines (e.g., biomolecular motors and quantum nano-devices, where thermal fluctuations are predominantly relevant) have been extensively explored due to their experimental development.
-Stochastic thermodynamics provides the fundamental theoretical framework for these small, fluctuating systems~\cite{ShiraishiB}.
-This theory traditionally relies on the mathematics of Markov processes---stochastic dynamics where the system's history is negligible~\cite{GardinerB}.
-Markovian stochastic thermodynamics has proven instrumental in extending fundamental thermodynamic principles, including the second law, the thermodynamic uncertainty relation, and thermodynamic speed limits, and its applications span diverse experimental areas like colloidal physics, electrical circuits, biophysics, chemical networks, and quantum nano-devices.
+Stochastic thermodynamics~\cite{ShiraishiB} provides a fundamental framework for characterising the energetics of small and noisy systems across diverse areas \cite{Ciliberto2017} (e.g., biophysics, quantum nanotechnology, and thermodynamic computing).
+Despite its successes, its applicability is significantly constrained by its core assumption of memoryless Markovian fluctuations, since the theory traditionally relies on the mathematics of Markov processes, in which fluctuations do not depend on the system's history~\cite{GardinerB}.
+In this work, we lift this constraint and extend the framework to non-Markov systems with strong memory.